Quantitative marked length spectrum rigidity: Introduction

 \subsection{Outline}

-The proof of Theorem \ref{volumeest} occupies the entirety of Section \ref{volest}.
+We prove Theorem \ref{thm:volest} in Section \ref{volest}, which occupies the majority of this paper.
 As in \cite{ham99symplectic}, we study the Liouville measure on the unit tangent bundle of $M$, which is locally a product of the Liouville current on the space of geodesics and the Lebesgue measure on orbits of the geodesic flow \cite[Theorem 2.1]{kaimanovich90invariant}.
-To control the Liouville current, we generalize the arguments in \cite{otalMLS} and \cite{ham99symplectic} in Proposition \ref{crscale} and Theorem \ref{pertLC}.
-In addition to modifying these existing arguments, we need to carefully control the time component of the Liouville measure, since when $\mathcal{L}_g$ does not coincide with $\mathcal{L}_{g_0}$, the corresponding geodesic flows are not conjugate.
-In Section \ref{almostconj}, we analyze the orbit equivalences of geodesic flows constructed in \cite{gromov3rmks}; more specifically, we use the marked length spectrum assumption $1 - \eps \leq \mathcal{L}_g/\mathcal{L}_{g_0} \leq 1 + \eps$ to control the speed of the time changes via dynamical arguments.
+In Sections \ref{sec:cr} and \ref{sec:LC}, we generalize results in \cite{otalMLS} and \cite{ham99symplectic}, respectively, to ``coarsely" control the Liouville currents of $M$ and $N$; more precisely, we show the ratios of these measures is close to 1 (in terms of $\eps$) on sets whose size is small, but fixed, in terms of $\eps$.
+We also need to carefully control the time component of the Liouville measure, since when $\mathcal{L}_g$ does not coincide with $\mathcal{L}_{g_0}$, the corresponding geodesic flows are not conjugate.
+In Section \ref{almostconj}, we use Hypothesis \ref{hyp:MLSandA} to control the speed of the time changes by combining the constructions in \cite{bourdon, gromov3rmks} (Theorem \ref{thm:oe}).

-In Section \ref{BCGsection}, we make use of the volume estimate in Theorem \ref{volumeest} to show the natural map constructed in \cite{BCGnegcurv}, which is an isometry in the case of $\eps = 0$, satisfies the conclusion of Theorem \ref{mainthm} in the case of $\eps > 0$.
+In Section \ref{BCGsection}, we find explicit estimates for the derivative of the natural map of Besson--Courtois--Gallot \cite{BCGnegcurv} when the two metrics have approximately equal volumes and entropies (Theorem \ref{thm:BCGstab}).
+By Theorem \ref{thm:volest}, the hypotheses of Theorem \ref{thm:BCGstab} hold in particular when the length functions are related as in Hypothesis \ref{hyp:MLSandA}.
+This proves the main theorem (Theorem \ref{mainthm}).

 Finally, we prove Theorem \ref{mainthm2} in Section \ref{surfaces}.
-We prove the result by contradiction, using the compactness results in \cite{greenewu, pughc1} to obtain a convergent sequence of counter-examples, and then adapting the methods in \cite{otalMLS} to show the limits are isometric.
+We prove the result by contradiction, obtaining a convergent sequence of counterexamples.
+We then use results in \cite{pughc1} together with the methods in \cite{otalMLS} to show the limits are isometric.